pombreda/lepl/doc-src/lexer.rst

 ---

 Within a grammar, a `Token() <api/redirect.html#lepl.lexer.matchers.Token>`_ appears much like any other matcher.
-For a full example, see :ref:`calculator_example`.
+For a full example, see :ref:`tutorial`.

 However, to use tokens correctly, it is necessary to understand how they work in a little more detail.